• Home

 • Complexity: This can be more complex to implement, especially for companies with complex cash flow patterns.
 Or with multiple operating activities.

-• Preparation time: Often takes longer to prepare due to the detailed tracking and reporting of cash transactions.
+• Preparation time: It often takes longer to prepare due to the detailed tracking and reporting of cash transactions.

 Indirect Method: